dinhomathias/Amc/Making-your-bot-persistent.md

 - Create a persistence object (e.g. `my_persistence = PicklePersistence(filename='my_file')`)
 - Construct Updater with the persistence (`Updater('TOKEN', persistence=my_persistence, use_context=True)`)

+Note that the Updater passes the persistence variable to the Dispatcher, so if you aren't using the Updater, you can set the persistence on your Dispatcher object instead.

 This is enough to make `user_data`, `bot_data` and `chat_data` persistent.
 To make a conversation handler persistent (save states between bot restarts) you **must name it** and set `persistent` to `True`.
 Like `ConversationHandler(<no change>, persistent=True, name='my_name')`. `persistent` is `False` by default.